den1n/nova-pages/README.md

 ],
 ```

-After that your custom template will be available to select in Nova Pages tool.
+After that your custom template will be available to select when creating page or updating existing one.

 ## Screenshots